lamastex/twitterVisualizations/README.md

 This is a part of my undergraduate project within [Project MEP](https://lamastex.github.io/scalable-data-science/sds/research/mep/).

+Using this project Ammar Aldhahyani extended so that interactive visualizations can run in the browser fornt-end without a back-end server.
+This project was supported by an internship at Combinet Competence Centre for Data Enginerring Sciences in the Summer of 2021.

 # Get started

 Requirements: [Node](https://nodejs.org/en/) to run the web server.